arceli/charter/README.md

 ## Governance

 Arceli is under continuous development by a group of professional astronomers, librarians, and software developers.
-The Project is community-driven, with decisions generally made by consensus, but with oversight and organization provided be two project leads, Kelle Cruz (ScienceBetter) and Chris Erdmann (CfA Head Librarian).
+The Project is community-driven, with decisions generally made by consensus, but with oversight and organization provided be two project leads, ScienceBetter (Kelle Cruz) and CfA Library (Chris Erdmann).
+Project leads work closely with the partners, Press Forward, Zenodo, and ADS, to make functional, technical, and financial decisions.

+Project contributors are involved in all aspects of the project.
+Discussions among leads, partners and contributors are held primarily in the Arceli Project Github organization and everyone affilitated with the project is encouraged to participate in these discussions.

 ## Moderation